Frequently Asked Questions

-To protect the health and safety of the Bellevue College campus community and the public, the College requires all faculty, staff and students to be fully vaccinated against COVID-19 beginning October 18th, 2021, with an authorized vaccine unless an individual receives an authorized exemption.
+To protect the health and safety of the Bellevue College campus community and the public, the College requires all faculty and staff to be fully vaccinated against COVID-19 beginning October 18th, 2021, with an authorized vaccine unless an individual receives an authorized exemption.
 This includes those that do not plan to come to campus.

 For more information and resources regarding COVID-19, click here.

 The main campus at Bellevue College offers practical degrees and certificates that fast-track your entry into the workforce.
 To start your career with Bellevue College, click here.

 For Community Education at Bellevue College, including Language and Retiree programs, click here.

 The Center for Career Connections has many resources available for Bellevue College students, alumni, employers, faculty, and staff members.

 The Department of Public Safety at Bellevue College is on the main campus in B132.
 Office Phone: 425-564-2400.
 Officer 24/7 mobile: 425-466-9365 Email: firstname.lastname@example.org